holoviz/.github/.github/ISSUE_TEMPLATE/bug_report.md

 *ISSUES THAT DO NOT CONTAIN NECESSARY INFORMATION MAY BE CLOSED, IMMEDIATELY*

 The issue tracker is NOT the place for general support.
-For questions and technical assistance, ask us on [Gitter](https://gitter.im/pyviz/pyviz).
+For usage questions and technical assistance, ask us on [Discourse](https://discourse.holoviz.org).

 For defects or deficiencies, please provide *ALL OF THE FOLLOWING*:

-#### ALL software version info (Panel, bokeh, python, notebook, OS, browser, any other relevant packages)
+#### ALL software version info (this library, plus other relevant ones e.g. bokeh, python, notebook, OS, browser, any other relevant packages)

 #### Description of expected behavior and the observed behavior